CartoDB/cartoframes/CONTRIBUTING.md

 ### `carto-python` dependency

 CARTOframes uses [carto-python](https://github.com/CartoDB/carto-python) intensively.
 It has the clients to connect to the different CARTO APIs.
-Usually, when we are developing in CARTOframes, we should add the following line in the `requirements.txt` file to work with the last code in the master branch:
+Usually, when we are developing in CARTOframes, we add the following line in the `requirements.txt` file to work with the last code in the master branch:

 ```
 -e git+https://github.com/CartoDB/carto-python.git#egg=carto